 Hartford was sharply divided.
 Anti-slavery groups had been organizing in the city for years, but much of Hartford’s establishment opposed the action of abolitionists and did their best to appease the Southern states with which they had lucrative business connections.
 In fact, just weeks after Brown’s execution, City Hall was packed with the well-heeled of Hartford, including former governor Thomas Seymour.
 Speakers at the meeting excoriated Brown and pledged their support for “state’s rights,” a code term for the right to maintain the barbarous slave trade.
 The meeting included Samuel Colt, who had already made great profits from selling arms to both sides preparing for the impending civil war.
-Sixteen months after Brown’s hanging, Colt sent his last weapons shipment to Southern forces just as Fort Sumter was being attacked.
+Sixteen months after Brown’s hanging, Colt sent his last weapons shipment to Southern forces just after Fort Sumter was being attacked.

 Local support for John Brown was reported favorably in the Republican newspapers of the day, including the Hartford Courant, the Evening Post, and especially the Hartford Press, a local Black paper.
 The Press described Brown’s walk to the gallows: